audreylim/go-presenter/README.md

 - Sneak preview of previous and next slide on Presenter
 - Enabling of Presenter mode keeps Presenter features and actions separate from the original `present` app, ie. it will not interfere with `present` if not enabled

-## Supported Browsers
+# Cross Browser Support

 - Chrome
+- Firefox
+- Safari

 ## How to Use

 ### Syntax

-Notes are identified by prefixing the paragraph with `& `.
+Notes are identified by prefixing the paragraph with `: `.
 Eg.

 ```
 // example.slide